aethros/csci6461/docs/Project_Intro.md

  - Understand the role of View
  - Understand the role of Models
  - Understand the role of a Controller
-## Ask questions if you are lost!
- - I am here to help!!!
 ## Approve pull request
  - Approve pull request when you feel like you know enough to start working on project